TREASURIES-Bond prices fall a day after Fed announces $10 bln taper

 * Curve-steepening trades unwinding

-NEW YORK, Dec 19 (Reuters) - U.S. Treasuries prices held on to losses Thursday a day after the Federal Reserve said it would trim its monthly bond-buying program by $10 billion and signaled it might keep its key interest rate extremely low even longer than previously promised.
+NEW YORK, Dec 19 (Reuters) - U.S. Treasuries prices fell on Thursday a day after the Federal Reserve said it would trim its monthly bond-buying program by $10 billion and signaled it might keep its key interest rate extremely low even longer than previously promised.

-The Treasury sold $29 billion of seven-year notes on Thursday at a high yield of 2.385 percent, the highest since June 2011 and more than a basis point above 1 p.m. levels.
-Primary dealers bought 41.20 percent of the supply, compared to 49.79 percent in November.

 “The FOMC decided to cut the pace of its asset purchases to $75 billion a month, but offset this with a qualitative enhancement to the forward guidance,” said Goldman Sachs economists in a research note.